jhadev/bcs-to-sheets/README.md

 2. When the modal opens, click the DOWNLOAD CLIENT CONFIGURATION button.
 This will download a file named 'credentials.json'
 3. Move 'credentials.json' to the root of the project directory.

-4. Create a .env file in the root of the project and add these fields
+4. Create a .env file in the root of the project and add these fields:

    - EMAIL=YOUR BOOTCAMPSPOT EMAIL
    - BCS_PASSWORD=YOUR BOOTCAMPSPOT PASSWORD